 Applicants often apply to both the Academic Scholars Advancement Program (ASAP) and Washington University Scholars Program and can be considered for both tracks equally.
 You aren’t required to declare which research track you would like to pursue, rather, we encourage you rank the tracks in order of your preference.

-For further questions regarding applying to the WU Scholar track or to submit a copy of your research statement, please reach out to Program Coordinator, Erin Wood, at firstname.lastname@example.org.
+For further questions regarding applying to the WU Scholar track or to submit a copy of your research statement, please reach out to the Manager of Education Programs, Erin Wood, at firstname.lastname@example.org.

 Frequently Asked Questions